Skip to main content

 Structure of the Response

-This is an example response you might get when executing the Get NFT Token Details example query from the Playgrounds guides.
+This is an example response you might get when executing an nft query.

 {